MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 When namespacing is enabled, Semantic Kernel provides the LLM with OpenAPI operation metadata that includes augmented property names.
 These augmented names are created by adding the parent property name as a prefix, separated by a dot, to the child property names.

-For example, if the change_light_state operation had included a nested `timer` object with a `scheduledTime` property:
+For example, if the change_light_state operation had included a nested `offTimer` object with a `scheduledTime` property:

 ```json
 {